braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/inkit.md

 ## Usage

-if you hadn't created this in `templates & media`, you can go to `campaigns`, then click `+ create campaign`. select "webhook" and choose your template from the "saved webhook template" list. create your [webhook][6]!
+If you hadn't created this in `Templates & Media`, you can go to `Campaigns`, then click `+ Create Campaign`.
+Select "Webhook" and choose your template from the "Saved Webhook Template" list.
+Create your [Webhook][6]!

 ![Inkit Usage][4]{: height="70%" width="70%"}